January

 Best-before Period : 2 days

-Designated Material : Egg, Japanese Yam
+Designated Materia: Egg, Japanese Yam

 The narcissus with white petals and yellow corolla blooms gracefully in the severe cold.
-Sweet bean paste wrapped in colored "konashi" (soft sweet baked bean paste molded by hand) is shaped into a flower.
+Sweet bean paste wrapped in colored konashi (soft sweet baked bean paste molded by hand) is shaped into a flower.

 Designated Material : Flour, Japanese yam